Undergraduate Research & Creative Activities - (URCA)

-- URCA-Travel: Travel stipends for undergraduate researchers (Note: Students must be enrolled at KSU during the time period of the travel; the travel must be completed prior to July 1; the travel must involve a presentation rather than travel for educational purposes only)
+Travel stipends for undergraduate researchers (Note: Students must be enrolled at KSU during the time period of the travel; the travel must be completed prior to June 5; the travel must involve a presentation rather than travel for educational purposes only)

 In order to provide as many opportunities for undergraduate researchers as possible, URCA Funding Awards will be limited to a maximum of $500.00 each.
 Individual students may receive only one URCA grant per academic year, although students could apply again the following round if not funded the first time.
 Funds will be awarded to students who are supervised by Full-Time or Part-Time faculty who are currently under contract with Kennesaw State University during the period of the funding award.